monsoonmaelstrom/book2/book2.md

 “I think you hide it a lot better than I do,” I inform him.

 “We all hide it better than you,” he tells me, before kissing me.
-When we break apart he says, “I’m okay though.
+When we break apart he says, “I’m okay, though.
 Let’s go back.”

 I sigh, but I know he’s right.
 “Will you come tomorrow morning?
 When I’m ‘teaching’ the others?
-I want a second opinion on Lisette because I have no idea what I’m doing with any of this.
+I want a second opinion on Lisette, because I have no idea what I’m doing with any of this.
 I’m the last person who should be teaching anyone.”

 “Yes.
 But for what it’s worth, I’m beginning to think no one knows how to teach this shit.
 I’m starting to think it’s either something you figure out, or you don’t.”